-If you are visiting this part of our web site you most certainly have found our operation intriguing.
+If you are visiting this part of our web site you most certainly have found our enterprise intriguing.
 Our operations look smooth and easy, but it is far from easy.
 Lots of work goes in behind the scenes to ensure that tours run smoothly.
 During our first summer of operation we ran the handcar enterprise out of a cargo container with a folding table in front for customers to check in.
 We had a laptop computer that received internet service from a t-mobile hot spot device, with power provided by a rechargeable battery pack.
 Communication with customers was accomplished by cell phone.
 With this crazy setup we were able to process 500 customers each weekend.
 Long term this was not sustainable and we knew we needed to build a long term facility if we were to return.

 In June 2022 when we were selected to return we drew up plans for a long term kiosk that we could operate tours from.
 This would not be a simple plywood booth, but a technologically advanced building designed with the constraints of the site.
 Our site has no electricity, no internet, no water, and our lease prohibits the installation of any permanent structures.
 Everything we bring in needs to be able to be moved out by truck.